YearimK/Final-Assignment/README.md

 # Final-Assignment
-Final Individual Assignment
-# This is my final project
+This is my final individual assignment

 ### _For the final project, I'll be making `art/design marketplace and networking platform` for_